 Assuming you’re flying with WOW or some other equally affordable airline, your flights are going to be the least of your worries when it comes to Icelandic expenses.
 We got flights for $400RT from LAX, with a ‘large carry on bag’ (not large at all) for $50 each way… so $500 total.
 Which, in terms of flights to and from Europe, is a fantastic price.
 Make sure you check Skyscanner for the best rates.

 Cheap flights of course come with a few catches.
 This ‘large carry on bag’ you pay to take on the flight is no larger than a normal carry-on.
 I saw the word large and assumed my backpack would be fine, albeit a bit bigger and more funnily shaped.
 However, quite deceivingly, the ‘large carry on’ is actually a (seemingly less than) normal-sized carry on that you must pay for.
 You must size it in the little bag sizer, and if it doesn’t fit you’ll have to check it.
 So look at the proportions before you go!

 There is nothing for free on Wow Air.
 Nothing.
 Not even drinking water.
 So fill your bottles and pack your snacks (which you should have already done 🙂 ) because you’ll be paying Icelandic (read: high) prices for everything.

 BUT, ONE CATCH.

 For some reason, the flight attendants will give you hot water if you ask for it, but don’t have any cold water to drink.
 So if you’re crazy thirsty and don’t want your 3rd $3 water bottle, ask for hot water and bring tea/instant coffee, or wait it out.
 A bit cheap, but hey it works for Iceland on a budget!

-Pin it if you liked my tips on Saving Money in Iceland!
+Pin it if you liked my tips on Iceland on a budget!